wdawson/okta.github.io/_source/_posts/2018-08-10-basic-android-without-an-ide.md

 This defines the package, label and main activity of our app.

 Now when you run `gradlew build` you should see BUILD SUCCESSFUL.
 And in `app/build/outputs/apk/debug` you should see `app-debug.apk`.
-You’ve just set up an Android build from scratch!
+You've just set up an Android build from scratch!

 To deploy this simply say `gradlew installDebug` with your phone plugged in (and [USB Debugging enabled[(https://www.howtogeek.com/129728/how-to-access-the-developer-options-menu-and-enable-usb-debugging-on-android-4.2/)).
 You should then see a new app called Demo App.
-It will crash when you run it because you haven’t written any Java code yet!
+It will crash when you run it because you haven't written any Java code yet!

 ## Write the Java Application